Benfoxyy/BenChess/README.md

 ```bash
 docker-compose -f docker-compose-prod up --build
 ```
-The backend API will be available at: http://localhost/swagger/

-The frontend (static HTML/JS) will be available at: http://localhost/
+The result will be available at: http://localhost/

 <h1>✅ TODO / Roadmap</h1>